SOLID Principles

 - Example: Instead of modifying a

-class to handle new payment methods, define an interfacePaymentMethod
+PaymentProcessorclass to handle new payment methods, define an interfacePaymentMethodand implement different payment classes (CreditCard,PayPal, etc.).

 3. L - Liskov Substitution Principle (LSP)